onicai/PoAIW/src/mAInerCreator/README.md

 ## production
 dfx deploy --ic mainer_creator_canister

-# Set DeVinci Backend as master canister (you have to deploy that canister first and then return with its id)
+# Set Game State as master canister (you have to deploy that canister first and then return with its id)
 # local
 dfx canister call mainer_creator_canister setMasterCanisterId '("be2us-64aaa-aaaaa-qaabq-cai")'